 How Does SDC Technology Work?

-The SDC uses thermal destruction technology to process the weapons.
-Chemical munitions are placed in a feed box, conveyed to the top of the SDC vessel and fed into the electrically heated detonation chamber.
-The high heat (approximately 1,100 degrees Fahrenheit) detonates the munition, and the chemical agents and energetics are destroyed by thermal decomposition.
+The SDC uses thermal destruction technology to process the non-agent-contaminated munitions components from PCAPP and rocket motors from BGCAPP, removed from the munitions at the facilities during their destruction processes and delivered to the AFO for final destruction.
+Those components are placed into feed boxes, conveyed to the top of the SDC vessel and fed into the electrically heated detonation chamber.
+The high heat (approximately 1,100 degrees Fahrenheit) thermally destroys the components.
 Gases generated as a result of the process are treated by an off-gas treatment system that includes a thermal oxidizer, scrubbers and a carbon filter system.
 All waste streams generated are screened and remaining scrap metal is decontaminated to be recycled.

 Similar to the chemical agent destruction facilities, the AFO SDC facility will also undergo a closure process when its current mission concludes.
 No chemical agent was introduced into this destruction process, so decontamination will not be required.
 The Anniston SDC unit is being considered for conventional munitions destruction but that decision has yet to be made.